jxjo/Xoptfoil2/docs/run_xoptfoil2/input_file.md

   convergence_profile = 'exhaustive'             ! either 'exhaustive' or 'quick' or 'quick_camb_thick'
 /

-&polar_generation                                ! options only for 'Worker'
+&polar_generation                                ! options only for 'worker'
   polar_reynolds   = 0                           ! list of reynolds like 100000, 200000, 600000
   polar_mach       = 0                           ! list of mach like 0.1, 0.2, 0.5
   type_of_polar    = 1                           ! either Type 1 or Type 2 polar